 A handy little tip for a natural preventative.
-Coconut oil has antibacterial, antiviral and antifungal properties which can fight off bacteria in the mouth that leads to plaque build-up and gum disease [iv].
+Coconut oil has antibacterial, antiviral and antifungal properties that can fight off bacteria in the mouth that leads to plaque build-up and gum disease.

 You can use the coconut oil to brush your dog's teeth with, as a natural alternative to dog toothpaste.
 The lauric acid found in coconut oil kills the pathogens (dangerous bacteria), which causes decay of teeth and gums.
 It also improves the stench of bad breath by removing the bacteria and balancing the pH levels!

 The other way you can use coconut oil, is by putting a spoonful of it in their food.
 As with brushing, it will freshen their breath and fight bacteria.
 But more than that!
 Consuming coconut oil does wonders for their immune and digestive systems, and also improve the quality of their skin and coat due to the levels of essential fatty acids.